Technical Overview & Methodology

 4. Initial peak detection: Local maxima above the Min peak (%) threshold are identified.

-5. Position refinement: For each peak, a five-point least-squares quadratic fit (based on Savitzky–Golay coefficients) is carried out around the maximum to obtain a the position.
-If too close to the data edge, the algorithm falls back to a three-point fit.
+5. Position refinement: For each detected peak, a five-point least-squares quadratic fit (Savitzky–Golay coefficients) is carried out around the local maximum to obtain a sub-step precision position.
+If the peak is too close to the data edge, the algorithm falls back to a three-point fit.

 Practical Recommendations

 Brutus uses an exhaustive, symmetry-specific trial-and-refine indexing algorithm.
-For each crystal system, the program generates trial solutions from combinations of the lowest-angle peaks and low-index Miller indices, solves the corresponding linear system of equations in reciprocal space, rejects unphysical cells, and finally performs a full refinement.
+For each crystal system, the program generates trial solutions from combinations of low-angle observed peaks and low-index Miller indices, solves the corresponding linear system in reciprocal space, rejects unphysical cells, and then performs a full weighted least-squares refinement on surviving candidates.

 Linear System Formulation

-The search is formulated as a system of linear equations based on the quadratic form:
+The search is formulated as a system of linear equations based on the quadratic form.
+Given a trial assignment of Miller indices $\{(hkl)_i\}$ to observed peaks $\{Q_{obs,i}\}$:

 For Orthorhombic, Monoclinic, and Triclinic systems, the combinatorial explosion makes CPU searching impractical.
-Brutus offloads these tasks to the WebGPU, allowing billions of cells to be tested in minutes.
+Brutus offloads these tasks to the WebGPU API, allowing billions of trial cells to be evaluated in minutes.

 The Combinatorial Search Space